 Recursive feedback loops like this can be extremely dangerous in the context of financial markets, sometimes leading to sudden, unexpected and spectacular falls in the value of entire asset classes.
 Everything is ready for such a thing in the fossil fuel market.
 For coal, for example, it could also happen tomorrow morning.

 Coal: dead energy walking

 Coal stocks fell by over 30% compared to last year, and the current situation of the Covid-19 coronavirus it will only worsen the only growing market, that of China.
-Fires in Australia they have made public opinion turn decisively against the coal mining market.
+Fires in Australia have turned public opinion decidedly against the coal mining market.
 In the USA the coal miners are filing for bankruptcy like flies.

 The oil and gas industry can hold out longer.
-It is very big, but not too big to fail.
-I don't know when that could happen (maybe the next decade, maybe just a few years from now) but if the oil and gas industry gets caught in the same spiral we could see the whole industry devastated in a matter of months, weeks or days.
-In such a scenario, the price of oil and gas could ironically rise in the short term, as companies couldn't even afford to drill.
+It's very big, but not too big to fail.
+I don't know when it might happen (maybe next decade, maybe just a few years from now) but if the oil and gas industry gets caught in the same spiral we could see the entire industry devastated in a matter of months, weeks or days.
+In such a scenario, the price of oil and gas could ironically rise in the short term, as companies could not even afford to drill.
 This would make renewables even more attractive.
 URGENT, to use the exact term.

-So don't think I'm not prudent in saying that by 2030 one third of the world's energy will be renewable.
-At a glance, there is a 50% probability that by 2030 the percentage of world energy generated from renewable sources will be over 50%.
+So don't think I'm not being prudent in saying that by 2030, a third of the world's energy will be renewable.
+At a guess there is a 50% probability that by 2030 the percentage of global energy generated from renewable sources will be over 50%.